rednafi/digressions/_posts/python/2020-06-26-python-metaclasses.md

 In OOP term, a singleton class is a class that can have only one object (an instance of the class) at a time.

 After the first time, if you try to instantiate a Singleton class, it will basically return the same instance of the class that was created before.
-So any modifications done to this apparantly new instance will mutate the original instance since they're basically the same instance.
+So any modifications done to this apparently new instance will mutate the original instance since they're basically the same instance.

 ```python
 class Singleton(type):